 GM says the plant was taken in disregard of its right to due process.
-The company says it will defend itself legally and it's confident that justice eventually will prevail.
+The company says it will defend itself legally and that it's confident that justice eventually will prevail.

 GM has about 2,700 workers in the troubled country, where it's been the market leader for over 35 years.
+It also has 79 dealers that employ 3,900 people, and its parts suppliers make up more than half of Venezuela's auto parts market, the company said.